GeorgeZXY/CS5446CourseProject/README.md

 # NUS CS5446 Coursework Project AY25/26 semester 1
-This repository is the course work projet for NUS CS5446 AI planning and decision making Project Team 27.
+This repository is the course work projet for NUS CS5446 AI planning and decision making, Project Team 27.

-Impelementation of RL environment and models built with gymnasium and stable-baselines3 Main files(in src): mediator.py - game mecahnisms rl_environment.py - reinfocement learning environment train_dqn.py - training and evaluation of DQN model on the envrionment train_ppo.py - training and evaluation of PPO model on the envrionment
+Impelementation of RL environment and models built with gymnasium and stable-baselines3

+Main files(in src):

+mediator.py - game mecahnisms

+rl_environment.py - reinfocement learning environment

+train_dqn.py - training and evaluation of DQN model on the envrionment

+train_ppo.py - training and evaluation of PPO model on the envrionment

 # Installation
 Install from requirements.txt
 `pip install -r requirements.txt`

 # Running RL
 * run `src\train_dqn.py` or `src\train_ppo.py` with --mode "train" to train the respective algorithm.